Dominant vs. Dominated: Concept-Level Generative Collapse in Diffusion Models: DvD Phenomenon Detection

 \section{DvD Phenomenon Detection}

-Based on our findings, this section presents a method for detecting DvD in real-time and validates the accuracy of detection.
+This section explores whether our analysis results can be used for DvD detection during generation.
+In particular, we show that the focus score can serve as an early-step diagnostic for detection.
 While the main contribution of this paper is identifying the causes and mechanisms of the DvD phenomenon, from a practical perspective, early detection of DvD during generation can serve as a foundation for future mitigation research.